 KAREN: It’s important to engage with current and prospective customers during this time.
 Companies cannot go dark.
 If budgets have been cut, you will need to be innovative and creative in how you start or continue conversations with customers.
 Consider non-traditional and never-considered or done-before efforts.
 Brainstorm.
 Get inspired.
 Bootstrap efforts.
 No matter what, this is not business as usual, and you must find ways to continue with marketing and connecting with your customer — or pay the price later.
 This is where a digital infrastructure is key.
 If you don’t have it, I’d highly recommend you build it because you’re going to need it like never before.

-KELLY: An agile approach to marketing will help businesses avoid random acts of marketing.
+KELLY: An agile approach to marketing will help businesses Overcome Random Acts of Marketing®.
 When business is slow, some leaders try a little bit of everything to see what works – but with limited resources (reduced budget and staff) – that spreads things too thin with half-hearted attempts.
 Teams need to have accountability and need to be empowered to lead.
 This is an opportunity to reimagine what your company could do differently and operationally.

 By tailoring solutions, customers will remember what you did to help them during this time.
 This requires leadership support and working in small teams who are empowered to work rapidly.

 Ultimately, knowing your clients, understanding their needs, aligning your messaging and services is critical to your marketing strategy.
 Brands that quickly adapt their strategy to changing consumer behaviors will ultimately thrive.